 These days, it seems that a roadway or highway is either under construction, had construction just finished, or is about to be under construction.
 Barricades, barrels, cones, lights, trenches, and heavy equipment are on our roadways and affecting ou traffic patterns as much as the drivers themselves.

 Construction has become a way of life with many commuters and travelers, and the presence of a construction zone has become second-nature such that we almost automatically know they’re coming and we prepare for them.
-On the other hand, we have become so used to them that sometimes we take them for granted and maybe we don’t do everything that we should to remain safe while moving through a construction zone.
+On the other hand, we have become so used to them that sometimes we take them for granted and maybe we don’t do everything that we should to remain safe while moving through a construction zone which can lead to road construction accidents.

 Road Work Construction Statistics